Jacob-Stevens-Haas/seattle/docs/README.md

 setting up automatic documentation for your project.
 It's pretty hard - if anything differs from the steps you take or the structure of your project, you'll have to spend quite some time trouble-shooting how to get it right.
-Documentation online often applies to sphinx pre-2.0, which gave a lot more options for `sphinx-quickstart`
+You may have to spend a lot of time getting familiar with `git push --force`, `git reset`, and `git revert`.
+Also note that Documentation online often applies to sphinx pre-2.0, which gave a lot more options for `sphinx-quickstart`.

 1. Enter project directory
 1. enter virtual environment